23+ Questions To Ask Before Hiring a CRO Agency

 • Some CRO firms conduct three or more tests per month

 Conducting one test every four to six weeks is too slow.
-Following this approach, you will conduct anywhere from 8 to 12 tests per year.
+Following this approach, you will perform between 8 and 12 tests per year.
 In our experience, that will generate a lower ROI.

 Conducting more than three tests per month means that tests are not carefully analyzed, nor are results studied to determine marketing insights.
 This approach of throwing things at the wall rarely works.

-Conducting two tests per month is the ideal target where careful analysis is put into test creation and results.
+Conducting two tests per month is the ideal target, where careful analysis is applied to test creation and results.
 In this approach, you will launch 20-24 tests per year.
 An expert CRO team should easily generate a 35 to 65% uplift in conversions in this scenario.

 8. Do you conduct concurrent split tests?